aynils/react-redux-firebase-sentry-material/README.md

 # How to start
 ## Prerequisites
 ### Firebase
 This projet relies on Firebase for Users authentication.
-Before you start, you'll need to create a Firebase project. then, create a webb app in this project and activate authentication by email and google.
+Before you start, you'll need to:
+1. Create a Firebase project.
+2. Create a webb app in this project.
+3. Enable Firebase hosting
+4. Activate authentication by email and Google

 ### Sentry
 This projcet relies on Sentry for errors reporting.
 Before you start, you'll need to create a Sentry project.